htalitha/skillbox_flatris/README.md

-The script, that aloows automate skillbox  exersize to run flatris app (https://github.com/htalitha/skillbox.git) as a container at Ubuntu 20.04.1 LTS.
+The script, that allows automate skillbox  exersize to run flatris app (https://github.com/htalitha/skillbox.git) as a container at Ubuntu 20.04.1 LTS.

 How to use: